strudelbots/strudel-public/README.md

 ## Pre-Requisites
 1. Register to strudel. <a href="mailto:foo@bar.example.com?subject=Hello%20World&amp;body=put%20body%20">eMail Strudel Support</a>
 3. Github account with:
-   1. Repository on which you want to install
+   1. Repository with python code on which you want to install Strudel
-   2. Ability to add secrets at the repository
+   2. Permission to  to add repository secrets at the repository
-   3. Ability to add actions to the repository
+   3. Permission to add Github actions  to the repository
-   4. Ability to configure write permission to actions Manual onboarding
+   4. Permission to configure write permission to actions
-   Automatic onboarding
-   Usage

 ## Onboarding
-### Using strudel on-prem
+### Onboarding strudel on-prem
 1. Open your github project in your favorite IDE
 2. Create a new directory (if it does not already exists):
 `.github/workflows`